China Railway NYJ1: China Railway Taiyuan Group

 The Taiyuan Railway Sub-bureau and Linfen Railway Sub-bureau of the China Railway Beijing Group each ordered one set, numbered NYJ1-4008 to NYJ1-4009, named "Jinlong Hao".
 They began operation between Taiyuan, Linfen, and Yuncheng on August 1, 2001.
-In May 2006, after 6 years of operation and over 1.4 million kilometers, the Jinlong Hao returned to CRRC Qingdao Sifang for major overhaul.
+In May 2006, after 6 years of operation and over 1.4 million kilometers, the Jinlong Hao returned to CRRC Qingdao Sifang for a major overhaul.
 The two Jinlong Hao sets operated passenger trains between Taiyuan and Yuncheng/Yongji, and ceased operation in 2010.
 Their power cars were scrapped, and the remaining carriages were converted for regular passenger service.

 After the "Jinlong Hao" of Taiyuan Railway Group ceased operation, its power cars were scrapped, and the remaining 25DT carriages were converted for regular passenger service.

 One of the power cars of the "Jinlong Hao" DMU is currently sealed and stored at Taiyuan Railway Group's Mingli Rescue Base.